Peer review of The Netherlands National Strategy for Sustainable Development

 - A background report setting the scene for addressing SD in the Netherlands and describing the various plans and process that, together, could be taken to represent the Dutch strategy.
 But the main focus was on the Action Programme on Sustainable Development 'Sustainable Action' (2003).

-- Final report launched at the 8th Midsummer Festival in Amsterdam on 21 June 2007.
+A summary of 46 recommendations was presented to and discussed with the prime minister and key ministers in May 2007, and the final report was launched at the 8th Midsummer Festival in Amsterdam on 21 June 2007.

 Influencing the new government

-- The focus is dominantly environmental – the social and economic dimensions are missing;
+- The focus was dominantly environmental – the social and economic dimensions were missing

-- It is a set of actions without a framing vision, guiding principles and quantified headline indicators;
+- It was a set of actions without a framing vision, guiding principles and quantified headline indicators

-- As a result, activities led by different actors (government, business, civil society) are not linked.
+- As a result, activities led by different actors (government, business, civil society) were not linked

-- It lacks ownership in society and the business sector;
+- It lacked ownership in society and the business sector, and

-- Effective cooperation between government departments and levels is missing
+- Effective cooperation between government departments and levels was missing.

 They strongly urged the government to clearly commit in its policy programme to initiate the development of a new NSDS to provide an overarching umbrella for existing and future policies, plans and actions, and recommended possible mechanisms to manage the process.